 Individuals will follow their own learning at different stages, but it is important to connect with one another around some of the processes they follow.
 This alignment within the team will support a more efficient work process and avoid miscommunications amongst team members.

 Working in remote teams may offer difficulties, and more and more teams are heading in that direction.
 But ensuring everyone within the team is aligned and using the same technology to enhance performance and achieve the overall goal will make the distance a little less daunting.
+If you want to know more about how to build high performing virtual teams, read our article here.

 Findings from: Lu, M., Watson-Manheim, M. B., Chudoba, K. M., & Wynn, E. (2006).
 Virtuality and team performance: Understanding the impact of variety of practices.
 Journal of Global Information Technology Management, 9(1), 4-23